MissingE/Unity-Udon-SyncButton/README.md

 # Unity-Udon-SyncButton
+This asset is used in VRChat to make a specific object appear at the same time for all players.

 This code was created in Unity version 2022.3.6f1.
 Compatibility with versions other than Built In cannot be guaranteed.